Paranormal Activity (franchise): Development

 Paramount and DreamWorks hired screenwriter Michael R. Perry to create Paranormal Activity 2.
 Oren Peli, the director of the first film, served as a producer for this prequel.
 Kevin Greutert, director of Saw VI, was initially hired to direct the prequel; however, Lions Gate Entertainment exercised a clause in Greutert's contract to have him direct the final film in the Saw film series.
 Both of the actors from the first film, Katie Featherston and Micah Sloat, reprise their roles in the prequel.
 Tod Williams directed Paranormal Activity 2, which started production in May 2010 and was released in October the same year.

 Paranormal Activity 3 and 4 were directed by Henry Joost and Ariel Schulman, documentary filmmakers who were well known for their feature debut Catfish.
 Production on the third entry began in June 2011, with a release October 21 of the same year.
 Filming for the fourth film commenced in June 2012, with a release of October 19.

 A Latin American-themed fifth film, Paranormal Activity: The Marked Ones was released on January 3, 2014.
 Oren Peli, the creator of the franchise, returned to produce the film, while Christopher Landon, a screenwriter who had worked on the prior three entries in the series, served as the writer and director.

 The sixth film in the series, Paranormal Activity: The Ghost Dimension, was announced to be released on October 25, 2013.
 However, in August 2013, the release date was pushed back to October 24, 2014.
 On September 17, 2014, the film's title was finalized and the release date was set on March 27, 2015, later changed to October 23, 2015.

 In September 2013, it was confirmed that Gregory Plotkin, a film editor who had edited every release in the series since Paranormal Activity 2, would make his directorial debut with the sixth film.
 Oren Peli, the creator of the franchise, and Jason Blum would return to produce the sixth film.
-In late September 2013, Paramount hired Almanac writers Jason Pagan and Andrew Stark to write the screenplay.
+In late September 2013, Paramount hired Project Almanac writers Jason Pagan and Andrew Deutschman to write the screenplay.
 Though series writer Christopher Landon said that several sequels would follow The Ghost Dimension to wrap up the story, producer Jason Blum later confirmed that the film would indeed be the last in the series.

 He said: "It's coming to an end.
 This is it, the finale.
 We're saying it before the movie opens.
 We're not going to grind this horror franchise into the ground.
 This will keep Paranormal Activity as part of this culture and this particular time in a really fantastic way… All the questions that everyone has asked from the past Paranormal Activity films: What does Tob- look like?
 What's the backstory to the families?
 These questions have been teased out.
 Now they will be answered."

 A seventh film was released on October 29, 2021.